numpy/numpy/doc/source/f2py/getting-started.rst

     F2PY implements basic compatibility checks between related arguments in order to avoid any unexpected crashes.

-  * When a Numpy array, that is Fortran contiguous and has a typecode corresponding to presumed Fortran type, is used as an input array argument, then its C pointer is directly passed to Fortran.
+  * When a Numpy array, that is Fortran contiguous and has a dtype corresponding to presumed Fortran type, is used as an input array argument, then its C pointer is directly passed to Fortran.

-    Otherwise F2PY makes a contiguous copy (with a proper typecode) of the input array and passes C pointer of the copy to Fortran subroutine.
+    Otherwise F2PY makes a contiguous copy (with a proper dtype) of the input array and passes C pointer of the copy to Fortran subroutine.
 As a result, any possible changes to the (copy of) input array have no effect to the original argument, as